mpchadwick/mpchadwick.github.io/projects/index.md

 <a class="call-to-action" href="https://github.com/mpchadwick/Mpchadwick_PageCacheHitRate">View on GitHub</a>

+### SomethingDigital_InfluxDb

+I built a Magento 1 plugin at Something Digital that pushes metrics from Magento to InfluxDb for tracking in time series.
+There are many metrics that it can be configured to push.
+Here are a few...

+- Cron execution history
+- Changelog table status
+- Full page cahe size

+Additionally, it includes a `Measurement` interface which user's can implement to add push their own metrics to InfluxDb.

+<a class="call-to-action" href="https://github.com/sdinteractive/SomethingDigital_InfluxDb">View on GitHub</a>

+### jekyll-pre-commit

+I built a Jekyll plugin which uses git pre-commit hooks to run checks before allowing users to commit changes to their Jekyll sites.
+Some things it can check...

+- Is your `<title>` and `<meta name="description">` a good length (for SEO purposes)?
+- Did you forget to include anything in your front matter (for example forgetting to write a description)?
+- Are any of the values in your front matter duplicated (for example you copy / pasted them from another post)?

+In addition to the checks it ships with, users can write their own checks by placing them in their site's `_plugins/` directory.

+<a class="call-to-action" href="https://github.com/mpchadwick/jekyll-pre-commit">View on GitHub</a>

+### mod_log_header_size

+I build an Apache plugin which adds `%` directives for logging request and response header sizes (in bytes).
+This was built in response to several issues I've seen where application code leads to header size limits being exceeded on both requests and responses.
+The module allows users to monitor and alert on header size.

+<a class="call-to-action" href="https://github.com/mpchadwick/mod_log_header_size">View on GitHub</a>

 ### jQuery.nonSuckyYouTubeEmbed

 jQuery.nonSuckyYouTubeEmbed is a jQuery plugin designed to improve front end performance when working with YouTube embeds.